 When you enroll in your final classes, your PAR should collapse.
 This means that you are "good to graduate'' pending successful completion of your currently enrolled classes.
 If it does not collapse, please contact your college advisor.

 Earning Advanced (Upper-Level) Hours

 All students earning a bachelor's degree in the College of Arts and Sciences must complete at least 42 hours at the advanced or upper-level.
 This is defined as 3000- and 4000-level courses (ie., the first digit of the course number is either a 3 or a 4).
 Most of your 42 hours will come from your major and minor coursework taken at the upper level while at UT Tyler.
 The balance of upper-level hours will be free electives.
 Be sure to reach 42 upper-division hours; completing your major and minor requirements may or may not add up to that number.

 Foreign Language Requirement (B.A.
 Degree)

-Students seeking a Bachelor of Arts (B.A.) degree in the College of Arts and Sciences must complete four semesters (12 hrs. min.) of an approved foreign language.
+Students seeking a bachelor of arts (B.A.) degree in the College of Arts and Sciences must complete four semesters (12 hours minimum) of an approved foreign language.
 Students may complete this requirement by passing a written examination approved by the foreign language faculty.

 Pre-Med and Pre-Dental Advising

-Students who intend to pursue medical, dental or veterinary training after graduation, should consult the Biology Department for information on the appropriate undergraduate courses to take.
+Students who intend to pursue medical, dental or veterinary training after graduation should consult the Department of Biology for information on the appropriate undergraduate courses to take.
 Please visit the Pre-Professional Tracks.

 Dr. Michael Millett